On this page:

 Federal Income Tax Treatment:

-- Students who receive part-time months on the T2202A qualify for the part-time education amount credit and will be limited to claiming the tuition fees and costs incurred for program related materials plus the basic amount of $500.
+- If you are considered a part-time qualifying student, you will be limited to claiming the tuition fees and costs incurred for program related materials plus the basic amount of $500.
 See Scholarship exemption – Part-time enrolment for help with calculating the exemption amount.

 Quebec Income Tax Treatment: